ashellz/habitt/README.md

 26. Fix only spacebars as habit name
 27. Limit characters to 10 in naming the amount
 28. Display minute if it's only 1 minute instead of minutes
+29. Editing normal habits bring duration to 1 as default, fix so nothing apepars

 Add Features: